ThiagoMartinsThome/Command_Line/Exercises.md

 Use Text_example.txt

-1.Replace every “line” with new line character (“\n”) 2.Print ONLY the lines that DON’T contain the “line” word
+1. Replace every “line” with new line character (“\n”)
+2. Print ONLY the lines that DON’T contain the “line” word

 ### Solution: